friedbrice/friedbrice.github.io/_posts/2022-01-19-abstract-factory.md

 ## Abstract Factory

+{% quotation GoF %}
-> Provide an interface for creating families of related or dependent objects without specifying their concrete classes. -- GoF
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
+{% endquotation %}

 Suppose we'd like to write an algorithm or build up a data structure using a bespoke set of primitives while allowing the interpretation of that algorithm or data structure into several different concrete forms.
 The Abstract Factory Pattern gives us a way to accomplish this.